The heart of Vocabulary.com is The Challenge. It's an adaptive game you play to help you improve your vocabulary.

 Read More: Levels and Achievements

 If you answer enough questions correctly on a word that you’re learning, you’ll master it.
-You can see the progress on any of the words you’re learning in the small bar graph next to the word.
-Once you’ve mastered a word, the bar turns gold.
+You can see the progress on any of the words you’re learning below the question.
+Once you’ve mastered a word, you'll see a gold seal.

 Just remember, mastering words takes time.
 That's why we give you a 1,000 point bonus for mastering a word.